Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 • Requires access to a pickup truck.

-• May require multiple trips.
+• May require multiple trips to a landfill far away.

 How Much Does Dirt Removal Cost?

-Costs of Various Dirt Disposal Options
+Costs of Various Dirt Disposal Methods

 Disposal Option